Claire Dunne: Multicultural broadcasting pioneer

 Dunne went on to pioneer multicultural broadcasting in Australia as a foundation director of what became the Special Broadcasting Service (SBS), as well as a presenter and a producer of radio and television for SBS.

 In 1986, then-prime minister Bob Hawke delivered a "series of blows aimed at multiculturalism", including a decision to close the Australian Institute of Multicultural Affairs and proposed legislation that would merge SBS into the Australian Broadcasting Corporation.
 Dunne was a vociferous opponent of both changes.
 She said at the time:

 "I think there is going to be an uproar.
 There seems to be an undeclared Government change of policy about multiculturalism.
 Last week it was announced that the Institute of Multicultural Affairs would be closed.
 Now it is the SBS-ABC merger in spite of the fact that only six months ago the Government decided to let it be independent."

 There was indeed an uproar, eventually leading the prime minister to call off the merger.

-She was awarded the Medal of the Order of Australia in 1999 for "service to multiculturalism, particularly through the promotion of Celtic culture, and to ethnic broadcasting".
+Dunne was awarded the Medal of the Order of Australia in 1999 for "service to multiculturalism, particularly through the promotion of Celtic culture, and to ethnic broadcasting".